 - Participate in a free ALSC Student Session and discuss how the materials apply to you.

 Mentoring matches undertake a number of different activities and projects.
 Here are some that you may want to view:

 - School and Public Library Collaboration - research project performed by an ALSC Mentoring Program match in November 2014

 Are you looking for practical examples of match projects?
 Check out the ALSC Blog for posts about mentoring activities.
 Interested in writing a blog post with your match?
-Please contact Dan Bostrom, 1-800-545-2433 ext 2164.
+Please contact Elizabeth Serrano, 1-800-545-2433 ext 2164.